J. Ivy: Voice overs

-J. Ivy was the sole voice and face in Verizon’s History in the Making Campaign, which earned him a Gold Clio Award for the campaign's commercial, which was shown in movie theaters nationwide.
-This campaign was directed by Bob Giraldi, who directed Michael Jackson's "Beat It."
-J. Ivy's musical endorsements have also included extensive work with Allstate Insurance’s Beyond February initiative.
-J. Ivy's voice has also been heard on 2013 Benjamin Moore & Co.
-Paint Commercial, 2013–15 Nissan Commercials, HBO Boxing, Monday Night Football, CBS Sports, MTV’s Who's Got Game, and in the 2009 and 2011 NFL seasons, he was featured on the introduction for the entire season of NBC’s Sunday Night Football alongside Faith Hill.
+J. Ivy was the sole voice and face in Verizon's History in the Making Campaign, which earned him a Gold Clio Award for the campaign's commercial, which was shown in movie theaters nationwide.
+This campaign was directed by Bob Giraldi, who directed Michael Jackson's "Beat It".
+J. Ivy's musical endorsements have also included extensive work with Allstate Insurance's Beyond February initiative.
+His voice has also been heard on the 2013 Benjamin Moore & Co.
+Paint commercial, in 2013–15 Nissan commercials, HBO Boxing, Monday Night Football, CBS Sports, MTV's Who's Got Game, and in the 2009 and 2011 NFL seasons, he was featured on the introduction for the entire season of NBC's Sunday Night Football alongside Faith Hill.

 Charity and community involvement

 J. Ivy supports programs that bring arts into the school system.
 He is a regular performer in Chicago Public Schools.
 J. Ivy was a guest speaker/performer at Deepak Chopra's 2012 Annual Sages & Scientists Symposium and was the official MC for the 2013 & 2014 edition.
 Additionally, J. Ivy has conducted poetry workshops and given performances for Reading Is Fundamental, The Kanye West Foundation, and Steve Harvey's Mentoring Camp For Young Men, where he presented his Dear Father Initiative, which teaches the power of forgiveness and promotes social emotional healing through the exercise of writing and journaling.